AbhishekRS4/Deep_Learning_Assignment/README.md

 # Deep Learning Assignment 1

-### Repo information
+## Repo information
 * This is a repo of assignment 1 for Master's [Deep Learning](https://www.rug.nl/ocasys/fwn/vak/show?code=WMAI017-05) Course at University of Groningen

-### Instructions to run the code
+## Instructions to run the code
-* The neural network implemented from scratch using Numpy.
-The default parameters already give the best possible results.
+#### 1. The neural network implemented from scratch using Numpy
-* To run with default parameters
+* The default parameters already give the best possible results.
+To run with default parameters
 ```
 python src/neural_net_scratch.py
 ```